Pietroprat/Pietroprat/README.md

 - A critical aspect of my work is ensuring that the **data cleaning** and **preprocessing** phase is handled with meticulous care.
 I firmly believe that high-quality data is the foundation for producing reliable and meaningful results.
 This involves **handling missing data**, identifying and **correcting errors**, **transforming variables** and ensuring that the dataset is properly structured.
 I see data preparation as not just a preliminary step but as the cornerstone of the entire analytical process.
 Without this careful attention, even the most sophisticated models can lead to misleading or inaccurate conclusions.
 - The following step is to perform **exploratory data analysis** to uncover initial trends or correlations that can be further investigated.
 - Once the data is properly prepared and explored, I apply advanced analytical techniques, including **regression analysis**, **predictive modeling** and **machine learning**.
 These methods enable me to identify patterns and key predictors related to the outcome of interest.
-- By following these steps, I can use models that are not only **accurate**, but also **interpretable** and clinically relevant, also obtaining generalizable results through the use of **validation techniques**.
+- By following these steps, I can use models that are not only **accurate**, but also **interpretable** and relevant, also obtaining generalizable results through the use of **validation techniques**.
 - The final step is to creating **clear visualizations** and **reports**, which are essential to translate intricate data into understandable formats to other professionals.

 ## 📍 Experience: